-There has been talk of farming octopus (they are experimenting in China) but most researchers say it would be unethical, not only because of the amount of fish they would need to feed them, but because octopuses are very bright and curious, and the only invertebrate animal capable of conscious experience, and it would be cruel to keep them in captivity.
+There has been talk of farming octopus (they are experimenting in China) but most researchers say it would be unethical, not only because of the amount of fish they would need to feed them, but because octopuses are very bright and curious, and the only invertebrate animal capable of conscious experience, with a brain in every tentacle, and it would be cruel to keep them in captivity.

 Image by simon peel on Unsplash